Gee (navigation): Near-compromise

 As the initial availability of the Gee devices would be limited, the idea of the pathfinder force was adopted.
 This concept had originally been developed by the Luftwaffe for their early night raids against England.
-Lacking enough radio sets and the widespread training to place their radio navigation systems on all their aircraft, they collected what they had into the single group, KG100.
-KG100 would then use their equipment to drop flares, which acted as an aiming point for following bombers.
+Lacking enough radio sets and the widespread training to place their radio navigation systems on all their aircraft, they collected what they had into the single group, 100 Group.
+100 Group would then use their equipment to drop flares, which acted as an aiming point for following bombers.

 Eager to test the Gee system, prototype sets were used on target indicator aircraft well before the production sets were available in the number required for large raids.
 On 15 May 1941, such a set provided an accurate fix at a range of 400 mi at an altitude of 10,000 ft.
 The first full transmitter chain was completed in July 1941, but in testing over the North Sea, the sets proved to be unreliable.
 This was traced to the power supplies and tubes, and corrections were designed and proved that summer.

-On the night of 11/12 August, two Gee-equipped aircraft bombed using Gee coordinates only and delivered "uncanny accuracy".
+On the night of 11/12 August, two Gee-equipped aircraft using Gee coordinates only delivered "uncanny accuracy" when dropping their bombs.
 However, on the next night on a raid over Hanover, a Gee-equipped Vickers Wellington was lost.
 The Gee set did not contain self-destruct systems, and it might have fallen into German hands.
 Operational testing was immediately suspended.

 R. V. Jones responded by starting a disinformation campaign to hide the existence of the system.
 First, the use of the codename 'Gee' in communications traffic was dropped, and false communications were sent referring to a fictitious system called 'Jay'; it was hoped the similarity would cause confusion.
 A double agent in the Double Cross system reported to German Intelligence a fictional story of hearing a couple of RAF personnel talking carelessly in a hotel about Jay, and one dismissing it as it was "just a copy" of the German Knickebein system.
 Jones felt this would flatter the Germans, who might consider the information more reliable as a result.
 Extra antennae were added to the Gee transmitters to radiate false, unsynchronized signals.
 Finally, false Knickebein signals were transmitted over Germany.
 Jones noted all this appealed to his penchant for practical joking.

 In spite of these efforts, Jones initially calculated only 3 months would be needed before the Germans would be able to jam the system.
 As it turns out, jamming was not encountered until five months into the campaign, and it was much longer before it became a serious concern.